Stiivi/brewery/doc/node_reference.rst

 The mode is controlled through the `discard` flag.
 When it is false, then sample is passed and rest is discarded.
 When it is true, then sample is discarded and rest is passed.

+There are currently two sampling methods: `method = "first"` takes the first `size` records, whereas `method = "random"` selects `size` records at random from the entire pipe.

 .. list-table:: Attributes
    :header-rows: 1